Bread and bakery products

 This is a guide to the Australia New Zealand Food Standards Code (the Food Standards Code) labelling and compositional standards for bread and bakery products sold in, or imported into, Australia and New Zealand.

-Chapter 2, Standard 2.1.1 Cereals and cereal products includes requirements specific to bread and bakery products.
+Chapter 2, Standard 2.1.1 Cereals and cereal products includes additional labelling and information requirements specific to bread and bread products.

 Labelling requirements for food businesses